-Know your Member of Congress' position.
-Visit your their website, Facebook page or Twitter feed and read their latest press releases, speeches, newsletters, and/or tweets to find out how they've voted recently and which issues they are currently following.
-You can search for your Member of Congress on www.house.gov or www.senate.gov.
+Know the position of your member of Congress.
+Search for your member of Congress on house.gov or senate.gov.
+Visit their website, Facebook page, or Twitter feed to read their latest press releases, speeches, newsletters, and tweets.
+Find out how they've voted recently and which issues they are following.

-Prepare a question.
-Write down 1 or 2 brief questions that you would like to ask your Member of Congress (samples provided below).
-Make it focused on a specific subject or legislation.
-While you want to avoid a long introductory statement, it is important for you to share your name, town where you live, where you work, and what you do.
+Prepare your questions.
+Write down your questions including a breif background on why it is important to you (sample questions below).
+Make sure it focused on a specific subject or piece of legislation.
+Avoid a long introductory statements, but be sure to share your name, town you live in, where you work, and what you do.

 Be brief.
-Practice asking your question(s) until you can get through it in 25 seconds or less.
+Focus your attention on one or two questions.
+Practice asking those questions until you can get through each one in 25 seconds or less.

-Be prepared to ask one question during the meeting.
-Start by briefly introducing yourself (where you live, what you do) and say that you are here because you are concerned about a specific issue (i.e., NIH funding or health reform).
+When the chance arises, be prepared to ask your questions during the meeting.
+Briefly introducing yourself (where you live, what you do) and explain that you are here because you are concerned about a specific issue (e.g., health reform or NIH funding).

 Health Reform-Related Questions:

 I am an endocrinologist who takes care of people with diabetes and other endocrine-related diseases.
 Can I tell my patients that everyone who has coverage today will still have coverage under a new health reform law?

 I am an endocrinologist who takes care of people with diabetes and other endocrine-related diseases.
 It is absolutely critical that people like my patients not have to deal with pre-existing condition exclusions.
 What is your plan to protect them?

 I am a member of the Endocrine Society.
 The Society has developed several key principles for health reform, including access to affordable and adequate health care, maintenance of preventive services, protection of women's health, and support for health delivery models that incorporate coordinated care.
 Can I share these with you and can you talk about your position on these core principles?